bemit/create-page-starter/README.md

 - `public/manifest.json` needs some proper namings and colors
 - `public/offline.html` needs some proper namings and email address
 - `src/js/sw.js` maybe needs a new cache key and "pages to cache" configuration

-## Privacy Consent / Tracking

-Includes a basic privacy consent banner.

-> be sure to check the current law requirements for your country and project, this project only supplies some basic logic and does **not guarantee any compliance, especially no GDPR compliance**!

-When using `twig.data.includePrivacyConsent = true` there is a basic template loaded and also the needed JS is embedded in each page.

-- supports Google and Facebook tracking
-- uses env vars for setup of pixel IDs
-- needs your translation and specification in `src/twig/privacy/*` -

 ## Netlify CMS